French Dragoons Uniforms

 Boots, Gaiters, Shoes

-At the outbreak of the Seven Years' War, French dragoons were still wearing the very distinctive bottines, a type of strong blackened leather gaiters fastened on the outer side of the leg with straps and buckles.
+French dragoons were wearing the very distinctive bottines, a type of strong blackened leather gaiters fastened on the outer side of the leg with straps and buckles.
 A spur was also affixed to each bottine.
 This type of gaiters was a compromise between the light gaiters of the infantry and the strong boots of the cavalry.
-However, the bottines were rapidly (as early as 1758) replaced by oiled veal leather soft boots and, for foot service, white gaiters.

 Armament and Leather Equipment

-Every trooper was equipped with an infantry musket with a bayonet, 1 pistol and a sabre (copper fittings, 89.33 cm long).
-Carabiniers were armed with a rifle instead of a musket.
+Every trooper was equipped with an infantry musket with a bayonet, 1 pistol, 1 tool (hatchet, pick, spade or sickle) and a sword.

 Horse, saddlery and harnessing

-For all regiments, the saddle cloth and housings were made of red Lodève or Berry woollen cloth lined with plain fabric and bordered with a 4.06 cm wide woollen braid in the distinctive colour of each regiment.
-Only Colonel Général Dragons et Mestre-de-Camp Général Dragons were allowed to retain the trophies embroidered on their housings.
+The saddle cloth and housings were made of Lodève or Berry woolen cloth lined with plain fabric and bordered with a wide woolen braid in the distinctive colour of each regiment.

 The saddle was à la Royale, of the same model as the saddle of the cavalry regiment but slightly smaller.
 All harnessing was of black leather.